bpoplauschi/ImageCachingBenchmark/README.md

 - [TMCache](https://github.com/tumblr/TMCache)
 - [Haneke](https://github.com/hpique/Haneke)

-*Note: AFNetworking was added to the comparison since starting with iOS7, due to NSURLCache, AFNetworking benefits of disk caching.*
+*Note: AFNetworking was added to the comparison because it benefits of disk caching from iOS 7 (due to NSURLCache).*

 #### Scenario:
 - for each library, I made a clean install of the benchmark app, then started the app, scroll easily while all images are loaded, then scroll back and forth with different intensities (from slow to fast).
 I closed the app to force loading from disk cache (where available), then run the same scrolling scenario.